AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics.md

 ![](../../../assets/google-analytics-logo.png)

 Google Analytics is the most widely-used web analytics service on the internet.
 Implementing Google Analytics on your website allows you to track how visitors use your site, what content is attractive, where visitors exit, and more.
-Analyzing these metrics in MBI, alongside other pieces of data, will improve your site's overall health and usability.
+Analyzing these metrics in [!DNL MBI], alongside other pieces of data, will improve your site's overall health and usability.

 Let us get started by entering our Google Analytics credentials into MBI:

 1. Go to the **Manage Data > Integrations** page.
 1. Click **Add Integration**, located on the right side of the screen.
 1. Click the Google Analytics icon.
 This will open the Google Analytics credentials page.
 1. Enter your Google Analytics credentials.
-At completion of the authorization process, you will be redirected back to MBI.
+At completion of the authorization process, you will be redirected back to [!DNL MBI].
 1. A list of profile IDs will display.
-Check the profiles you want to connect to MBI.
+Check the profiles you want to connect to [!DNL MBI].
 If you have multiple profiles and need some help identifying which is which, refer to the Connecting Multiple Google Analytics profiles section below.

      ![](../../../assets/list-profile-id.png)<!--{: width="600px"}-->